cloudflare/cloudflare-docs/products/workers/src/content/platform/limits.md

 The limit for subrequests a Workers script can make is 50 per request.
 Each subrequest in a redirect chain counts against this limit.
 This means that the number of subrequests a Workers script makes could be greater than the number of `fetch(request)` calls in the script.

-For internal services like Workers KV or Durable Objects, the subrequest limit is 1000 per request.
+For subrequests to internal services like Workers KV and Durable Objects, the subrequest limit is raised to 1000 per request.

 ### How long can a subrequest take?